-- 1. What is your business goal? - 2.
-Determine the type of interactions generated by the business issue by listening to existing interactions about the subject or similar subjects, reading e-mails that relate to them, and consult agents who interact with customers.
+- 1. What is your business goal? - Determine the type of interactions generated by the business issue by listening to existing interactions about the subject or similar subjects, reading e-mails that relate to them, and consulting agents who interact with customers.
 For example, for a customer service topic, the set of relevant interactions may only include incoming interactions about help and assistance. - 3.
-Gather examples of employee scripts, typical phrases and keywords used in these interactions.
+Gather examples of employee scripts and typical phrases used in these interactions.